NSWRL 1984 Premiers

 Secretary Peter Moore On recruiting Warren Ryan

-After Ryan was signed, he added in tough forward Peter Kelly and crafty hooker Mark Bugden to round off his squad; revered as the most concerted and successful off-season buying of any club in the Premiership.
+After Ryan was signed, he added in tough forward Peter Kelly and crafty hooker Mark Bugden to round off his squad; the recruitment drive was revered as the most concerted and successful off-season buying of any club in the Premiership.

-Ryan's brought in a new style and method to Canterbury, differing greatly from the previous six years under Glossop; and it looked like it work - at no stage did the 1984 Bulldogs lose their lead at the top of the table, and they were the only team after three rounds.
+Ryan brought in a new style and method to Canterbury, differing greatly from the previous six years under Glossop; and it looked like it worked - at no stage did the 1984 Bulldogs lose their lead at the top of the table, and they were the only team undefeated after three rounds.

-No club jumped ahead of the Bulldogs on points.
+Importantly, no club jumped ahead of the Bulldogs on points at any point during the season.

-As part of the radical change, four captains were used throughout the season; Chris Anderson began in charge, before Lamb was given the honour.
-Steven Folkes took charge when Lamb and Mortimer were away on representative duty, before Steve Mortimer took up the mantle for the rest of the season.
+As part of the radical change, four captains were used throughout the season; Chris Anderson started in charge, before Lamb was given the honour.
+Steven Folkes took over when Lamb and Steve Mortimer were away on representative duty.

 1984 Grand Final Highlights: Bulldogs vs Eels